silvia13222/shield/README.md

     if conn is None:
         sys.exit("Failed to get connection")
 ```
-8. Comprobammos que no aparezcan errores:
+8. Comprobamos que no aparezcan errores:
 ```
 fab development deploy
 ```